khucker3d/cyber-qr-code-generator/README.md

 - time

 ## Installation
-Clone the repository:
+1. Download secure_password_generator_gui_safe.py script to your preferred local location
+2. Run script:
-- Run on Mac: python3 secure_password_generator_gui_safe.py
+   - Mac: python3 secure_password_generator_gui_safe.py
-- Run on Windows: python secure_password_generator_gui_safe.py
+   - Windows: python secure_password_generator_gui_safe.py
      - If that does not work: python3 secure_password_generator_gui_safe.py

 ### How to Use
 1. Open the app, then choose your settings: